jhlagado/restful/README.md

 `npx` is a command runner which automatically adds `./node_modules/.bin` to the start of your command.

-Far better than typing the path to the `.bin` directory is to run them with npx.
+Far better than typing the path to the `.bin` directory is to run them with `npx`.
 ```
 npx eslint .
 ```

 ## npm scripts

 For tasks you tun all the time, it would be a good idea to add it to the `scripts` section of your `package.json`.
-This makes it available to run from npm.
+This makes it available to run from `npm`.

 Any entry you place in the `scripts` section of `package.json` can be executed by
 ```